-Pick up any glass in Turkey and chances are there’s a letter P on the bottom–it stands for Pasabahse, Turkey’s top manufacturer of glassware and housewares.
-Blue-glass eye amulets (nazar in Turkish) that ward off the evil eye are sold everywhere in Turkey, but these are actually locally made.
+Pick up any glass in Turkey and chances are there’s a letter P on the bottom of it, standing for Paşabahçe, Turkey’s top manufacturer of glassware and housewares.
+Blue-glass eye amulets (nazar in Turkish) that ward off the evil eye are sold everywhere in Turkey, but the items here are actually locally made.
 They range from simple, silver-dollar-size keychains to hefty, gilded wall hangings.
 Other souvenirs include the tulip-shaped glasses seen in every teahouse in town and ornate Ottoman-inspired vases that look like they could have been lifted from Topkapı Palace.
-Another contender for your collection: a piece of twisted blue-striped Çeşm-i bülbül (nightingale’s eye) glass, a Venetian glass-blowing technique made distinctively Turkish.
+Another contender for your collection: a piece of twisted blue-striped çeşm-i bülbül (nightingale’s eye) glass, a Venetian glassblowing technique made distinctively Turkish.